PlanSys2/ros2_planning_system/plansys2_msgs/README.md

 [`plansys2_msgs::msg::ActionExecution`](../plansys2_msgs/msg/ActionExecution.msg)

-* Used to establish a communication protocol between the action executors (implemented as behavior trees) and the action executor clients (user provided lifecyle nodes that perform the actions).
+* Used to establish a communication protocol between the action executors (implemented as behavior trees) and the action executor clients (user provided lifecycle nodes that perform the actions).

 [`plansys2_msgs::msg::ActionExecutionInfo`](../plansys2_msgs/msg/ActionExecutionInfo.msg)